Disclaimer: None of the characters are mine, and I'm not making any money off of them.

 "What are you still doing here?" she forced herself to say.

 "I had to promise Taylor I'd stay here with you while he went to practice."

-He touched Carter's shoulder again gently to announce his presence by her side.
-She tensed up slightly and breathed in sharply.
-He moved his hand to her forehead now, partly so she wouldn't be startled by the cold that would touch that area next, and party to check for the presence of a fever.
-Having convinced himself that the sweat was a result of the pain, he placed the washcloth on Carter's forehead.
+Reese gently touched Carter's shoulder again.
+She tensed and breathed in sharply.
+He moved his hand to her forehead, in part so she would not be startled by the cold that would touch that area next, and in part to check for a fever.

-A little while later, the same outside observer might have thought Reese asleep in the chair.
+A little while later, an outside observer might have thought Reese asleep in the chair.
 But the slightest movement from Carter had him alert again.
-She was reaching to turn the washcloth on her head around.
-Reese went to the bathroom and brought back a fresh cold washcloth.
+She was reaching to flip the washcloth on her forehead.
+Reese went to the bathroom and brought back a fresh one.
 Carter's eyes were closed, her breathing was still shallow and what he could see of her body was tensed in pain.
 He touched her shoulder once more.
 She did not flinch this time, her subconscious probably having decided that his touch was not a sign of imminent threat.
-This made him relax in turn; less worried that she'd tear his head off for his intrusion once she was better.
-He removed the old cloth and placed the fresh cold one on her forehead.
+This made him relax in turn; less worried that she would tear his head off for the intrusion once she felt better.
+He took the old cloth and placed the fresh cold one on her forehead.

-He sat back down in the chair then, when his stomach started making noises he was afraid would startle Carter.
-He left the room and walked over to the kitchen.
+Reese's stomach started making noises he was afraid would startle Carter, so he walked over to the kitchen.
 Looking around, he soon spotted the stack of take-out menus.
-The menu from a pizza place had items marked with a highlighter.
-Figuring those must be the Carter family's favourites, he dialled the place and ordered two of the marked-up pizza's.
+The menu from a pizzeria had items marked with a highlighter.
+Figuring those must be the Carter family's favourites, he dialled the number and ordered two of the highlighted pizzas.
 He was sure Taylor would be hungry as well when he came home.